DavideBrex/DavideBrex/README.md

 ### Hi all!

-Trained as a computer scientist and bioinformatician, I am now working as a computational biologist in the stem cells and cancer genomics laboratory at the University of Trento (PhD student).
+Trained as a computer scientist and bioinformatician, I am now a postdoctoral researcher in the stem cells and cancer genomics laboratory at the University of Trento.

 🔭 I’m working on the epigenetics of liver regeneration and tumorigenesis.